DSR-RHIT/install-R-and-RStudio/pages/install_R.md

 -   Install the software in *C:/Program Files*.
 Accept all defaults.

-### install RStudio

-RStudio is a free, open-source interface for R that includes a console, a syntax-highlighting editor, direct code execution, and tools for plotting, history, debugging, and workspace management.

--   Windows users, stay logged in as localmgr.
+-   Stay logged in as localmgr.

--   From [RStudio](http://www.rstudio.com/) &gt; Products &gt; RStudio &gt; Desktop &gt; Download RStudio Desktop &gt; and select your platform (Windows, Mac, Linux).
+-   From [RStudio](http://www.rstudio.com/) &gt; Products &gt; RStudio &gt; Desktop &gt; Download RStudio Desktop &gt; and select Windows

--   In Windows, install the software in *C:/Program Files*.
+-   Install the software in *C:/Program Files*.
 Accept all defaults.

--   Windows users, logout/signout of localmgr.
+-   logout/signout of localmgr.

 ### shortcuts on the desktop

 RStudio is an integrated development environment (IDE) for R, so I rarely run R directly.
 For this reason, I suggest

+-   Put a shortcut to RStudio on the desktop

 -   Delete the shortcuts to R (if any) on your desktop

--   Put a shortcut to RStudio on the desktop